TOL4100 is designed to help you learn to navigate and become

 for the Blackboard development (DEV) course you will create and use to

 demonstrate your mastery of the tools in Blackboard.

 The Learning Modules consist of tutorials

 and practice activities that will help you complete the portfolio assignments.

 Self-paced course; register and start at any time.
 6 – 8 hours.

-NEXT START DATE SPRING 15
+NEXT START DATE SUMMER 15

 This course was designed primarily for part-time faculty.
 Participants learn about the important pedagogical, logistical, and technological issues involved in delivering effective online courses.

 The goal of TOL6100 is to prepare instructors to develop and deliver high-quality distance learning.
 In order to meet that goal, instructors need quality training on common pedagogical, logistical, and technological strategies.
 This intensive seminar covers pedagogy, course design, instructional strategies, communication strategies, and online assessment.
 The prerequisite course TOL 4100 Blackboard Online Workshop (online) must be completed prior to the start date of the TOL 6100 course.

 TOL6100 is offered in a hybrid format that includes a face-to-face kickoff day, five online modules, a face-to-face roundtable discussion (half day), and face-to-face culminating presentation day.
 Throughout the seminar, participants will participate in individual instructional design consultations - including graphic and media development support.